FarisZR/FarisZR.com/content/post/docker-smb-network-discovery/index.en.md

     - cloud computing
 date: 2022-12-31
 image: thumbnail.jpg
-summary: Easily setup an SMB share with network discovery for MacOS and windows using docker and Docker-compose
+description: Easily setup an SMB share with network discovery for MacOS and windows using docker and Docker-compose
 slug: docker-smb-network-discovery
 aliases:
     - /en/docker-smb-network-discovery/